 Adding the Lumps Back in

-Finally, the coup de grace: in which we magically solve the problem of the missing texture.
-It turns out that the very best substitute for those little lumps of potatoes in your handmade mashed potatoes, are...little lumps of potatoes!
+It turns out that the very best substitute for those little lumps of potatoes in your handmade mashed potatoes are... little lumps of potatoes!

 Again, this is a shelf-stable product you can keep in your pantry alongside the potato flakes.
 When you're ready, open the can, drain and rinse the potatoes, and add them to a small saucepan along with 1/4 cup of milk.
 Bring to a boil, boil for one minute, then remove from the heat.